polarbeargo/GenAIND-Project-Personalized-Real-Estate-Agent/README.md

 - Test the outputs generated using CoT reasoning and iterate on our prompts and examples to improve the quality of the generated data.

 - Applying other performance metrics such as `METEOR` and `BERTScore` to evaluate the quality of the generated listings.
+- If we need the ability to efficiently look up neighborhoods then we refactor the code efficiently uses [`tf.lookup.StaticHashTable`](https://www.tensorflow.org/api_docs/python/tf/lookup/StaticHashTable) to manage neighborhood lookups, which can improve performance, especially when dealing with large datasets.